 Moringa is an easy germinator, but the production of quality saplings for field production is difficult.
 Young plants are prone to various insects, diseases and viruses and in general do not grow very good in bag grown nursery conditions.
 Through experience we have developed a successful sapling production system that addresses all difficult areas in the production of strong healthy saplings.
-We have designed and are in the process of manufacturing "THE MORINGA BAG" that produces better saplings that normal standard bags.
+We have designed and are in the process of manufacturing "THE MORINGA BAG " that produces better saplings that normal standard bags.
 Dosing and spray programmes have been developed and are implemented commercially.

-Figure 7: Moringa oleifera seedlings in seedling trays.
+Figure 6: Moringa oleifera seedlings in seedling trays :Source: Moringa biofuels research: web.up.ac.za

-Figure 8: Moringa trees grown in plastic bags
+Figure 7: Moringa trees grown in plastic bags